Landixbtw/dotfiles/README.md

 ```sh
 stow .
 ```
-And let stow do its thing,
+And let stow do its thing.